 Jessica manages implementation research activities, with a focus on rural sanitation and behavior change.
 Jessica brings 11 years of experience in research and evaluation, technology innovation for low-resource settings, and project design and management.
 Currently, she manages Aquaya’s activities under USAID’s Water, Sanitation, and Hygiene Partnerships for Learning and Sustainability (WASHPaLS) project.
 Under USAID WASHPaLS, she led a qualitative study on the sustainability of Community-led Total Sanitation programs in Cambodia and Ghana, and a qualitative analysis of sanitation in Kenya’s pastoralist communities.
 Jessica is also managing the development of the Sanitation Planning Tool.
 This web application supports sanitation practitioners in designing and executing sanitation programs by allowing them to explore highly localized, contextual, spatial data.

-Prior to joining Aquaya, Jessica was on UNICEF’s Product Innovation team, where she worked with private sector partners on new and improved products for UNICEF’s WASH programs, including improved sanitation solutions for people with disabilities in humanitarian settings, and user-friendly products to support water quality monitoring by communities and local governments.
-She has also worked on national-level political campaigns in the U.S., women’s rights and mHealth projects in India, and systems strengthening for Malawi’s agriculture sector.
+Prior to Aquaya, Jessica served as WASH Innovation Specialist for UNICEF, where she managed a portfolio of emerging technologies, including products to improve emergency sanitation for people with disabilities and water quality monitoring.
+Jessica has also worked on national-level political campaigns in the U.S., women’s rights in urban India, mobile health in rural India, and systems strengthening for Malawi’s agriculture sector.

-Jessica has a BA in Diplomacy and Foreign Affairs from Miami University in Oxford, Ohio and a Masters of Public Affairs from Sciences Po in Paris, France.
+Jessica has a M.P. from Sciences Po, Paris, and a Bachelor’s degree in Diplomacy and Foreign Affairs from Miami University in Oxford, Ohio.